mvolkmann/blog/src/swift/Fastlane.md

 It is used to determine the variations of screenshots that should be created.

 1. Edit the `fastlane/Snapfile` file.
+   TODO: If the Manual option was selected, how should this file be created?

 1. Uncomment lines so it indicates the devices and languages to use for creating screenshots.
 For example: